-Some parameters, particularly the setting parameters of the slave, are configurable and writeable,
+Some parameters, particularly the setting parameters of the slave, are configurable and writeable.
+This can be done in write or read mode

-- via the System Manager (Fig. "CoE Online" tab) by clicking.
-This is useful for commissioning of the system or slaves.
-Click on the row of the index to be parameterized and enter a value in the "SetValue" dialog. - from the control system or PLC via ADS, e.g. through blocks from the TcEtherCAT.lib library.
-This is recommended for modifications while the system is running or if no System Manager or operating staff are available.
+- via the System Manager (Fig. "CoE Online" tab) by clicking This is useful for commissioning of the system/slaves.
+Click on the row of the index to be parameterized and enter a value in the "SetValue" dialog. - from the control system/PLC via ADS, e.g. through blocks from the TcEtherCAT.lib library This is recommended for modifications while the system is running or if no System Manager or operating staff are available.